DuyguA/DuyguA.github.io/DativGenitiv.md

 wegen einem
 trotz dem
 ```
-**NAHAAA!!!** I caught Dative with his two hands covered in blood!! :grin:
+**Nahaa!!!** I caught Dative with his two hands covered in blood!! :grin:
-Out of 1845 prepositional genitive constructions, 241 usages were wrongly with dative...looks like the real murderer here :scream: :scream: :scream:.
+Out of 1845 prepositional genitive constructions, 241 usages were wrongly with dative...looks like the real murderer is here :scream: :scream: :scream:.

 ### Genitive Pronouns